matchawholesalecaféguide

 Here is what operators need to know.

-Which Grade for Which Application
+Which Matcha Grade for Which Application?

 Not all matcha behaves the same way in a café context.
 The choice of grade affects flavor, consistency, and your margin.